Trust and School Governance

 (D) Any person appointed under Article 16

-Chelmsford Diocese Educational Trust (CDET)
+CDET / Tayrina Ferguson Chelmsford Diocese Educational Trust Representative

 Tayrina has served in Chelmsford Diocesan Education Trust CDET for many years, developing a broad understanding of the issues facing schools.
 She is a Member on numerous diverse Academy Trust boards and also serves on a Local Governance Board.
 She is an experienced HR professional with a background in Learning and Development and specialises in psychometrics, strategy and culture change.